-Projects are well-defined research assignments in social sciences and humanities carried out by groups of individual researchers, and by small research groups, who have connections with Sweden.
+Projects are well-defined research assignments in the social sciences and humanities carried out by groups of individual researchers and by small research groups who have connections with Sweden.
+This means that it is a requirement that researchers active in Sweden participate in the research or that a Swedish research institute is involved.
+This also means that RJ allows the participation of foreign researchers based abroad.
 The researchers are free to define their own research task.
 Projects are approved for up to three years.

 - The project manager or participants who are rejected in the first stage of the application process two years running may not apply for project grants the following year.

-- Every participating researcher applying for salary funding must have obtained a PhD by the application date.
+- Every participating researcher applying for salary funding are to have obtained a PhD by the application date.

-- All project participants must, by the application date, have issued final reports on previous research grants awarded by RJ.
+- By the application date, all project participants are to have issued final reports on previous research grants awarded by RJ.

 - It is only possible to participate in one (1) project application, irrespective of whether you are a project leader or a participant.

-- The maximum project working time is 75% for each individual researcher per year.
+- The maximum project working time is 75 per cent for each individual researcher per year.

-- Costs of non-Swedish project participants working in Sweden or other countries, and also costs of research stays outside Sweden, may be included.
+- Costs of non-Swedish project participants working in Sweden or other countries and costs of research stays outside Sweden may be included.

 - Professors can be paid in the project.